-- Ideally you have two front lights, one on your handlebars and one on your helmet, with the brighter light up top.
+- Ideally, you’ll have two front lights, one on your handlebars and one on your helmet, with the brighter light up top.
 If you only have one light, mount it on your helmet.
 Being able to point your light toward the next obstacle or section of trail is critical.

 - When mounting handlebar lights, lines and batteries, be mindful of your front brake line and suspension.
 You don’t want anything to get tangled while you’re riding.
 Mount batteries near your center of gravity rather than on the top tube, which can decrease standover height.

-- Bonus tip: ski straps like these ones from DAKINE hold batteries better than the included hook-and-loop straps.
+- Bonus tip: ski straps (like this one from DAKINE) hold batteries better than the included hook-and-loop straps.

 On-Trail: Light Management

 - Make sure you know the run-time of your lights, and always carry a backup light or battery, as well as a headlamp.